Friday, 14 September 2018

 Some of the important details are...

 The temple faces east with an entrance 7-tier Rajagopuram on the South side.
-From the base up to the ceiling was constructed with granite and the tower was with brick and mortar.
+From the base up to the ceiling was constructed with granite, and the tower was constructed with brick and mortar.
 The Rajagopuram has no stucco images except dwarapalakas on each tier.
 From the adhisthana to the ceiling, Hindu deities of various forms and postures are carved.

 ARCHITECTURE